Category Archives: Baden Royals

 Friedrich II, Duke of Anhalt. source: Wikipedia

 On July 2, 1889, in Karlsruhe, Grand Duchy of Baden, now in Baden-Württemberg, Germany, Marie married Hereditary Prince Friedrich of Anhalt, the son of Friedrich I, Duke of Anhalt and Princess Antoinette of Saxe-Altenburg.
-From all accounts, the marriage was a very happy one, but the couple did not have any children.
+From all accounts, the marriage was a very happy one, but the couple had no children.

 Marie quickly became involved in charity after her marriage, supporting organizations that promoted education and care for the underprivileged.
 In 1892, along with her mother-in-law, she helped found the Anhalt Deaconess Institution, which educated women in caring for the sick and the poor.
 She also made a large donation of books to the Melanchthon House in Bretten, a museum of the Protestant Reformation and research institution for Philipp Melanchthon, which was inaugurated in 1903.